Can Bankruptcy Stop Eviction?

 Your debts must not be too high

 You will not qualify for Chapter 13 bankruptcy if your secured debts exceed $750,000.
-A debt is secured if you stand to lose specific property if you don’t make your payments to the creditor.
+A debt is secured if you stand to lose the specific property if you don’t make your payments to the creditor.
 Home loans and car loans are common examples of secured debts.
 But a debt might also be secured if a creditor – such as the IRS – has filed a lien on your property.

-You must have stable and regular income
+You must have a stable and regular income

 This doesn’t mean you must earn the same amount every month.
-But the income must be steady – likely to continue – and periodic – weekly, monthly, quarterly, semi-annually or seasonally.
+But the income must be steady – likely to continue – and periodic – weekly, monthly, quarterly, semi-annually, or seasonally.